-For extended care preschool, children should pack a lunch (see lunch guideline section), a blanket, and a lovey.
-They have lunch, a quiet time, activity time, and outdoor play.
+For extended care preschool, children should pack a hearty lunch (see lunch guideline section), a blanket, and a lovey, all labeled and in a labeled zippered backpack or duffle bag.
+Extended preschoolers have lunch, a quiet time, play studio time, and outdoor play.